rgeraldes24/qrysm/CONTRIBUTING.md

 **8. Make improvements to the code.**

-Each time you work on the code be sure that you are working on the branch that you have created as opposed to your local copy of the Prysmatic Labs repo.
+Each time you work on the code be sure that you are working on the branch that you have created as opposed to your local copy of the QRL repo.
 Keeping your changes segregated in this branch will make it easier to merge your changes into the repo later.

 ```
 $ git checkout feature-in-progress-branch